dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-28-meta-to-meza.md

 - nostr
 ---

+If nostr is the new internet, one question that arises quite naturally is how to bridge the old to the new, and vice-versa.

+I've been working on the Android version of Boris recently, mostly as a fun experiment on the side (If I'm entirely honest I've been doing it as therapy, but let's not get into that).
+As a consequence, my shower thoughts have revolved around web content a lot (blog posts, articles, podcasts, highlights, transcripts, links, quotes, and the like).
+One of said shower thoughts was "How can we make everything zappable?"

+To my delight, lots of prior work exists.
+The answer, of course, is meta tags.

 > This NIP standardizes the usage of a common URI scheme for maximum
 > interoperability and openness in the network.
 >